IBM/cloud-native-starter-security-workshop/workshop/app-env-exercise-01/SETUP_ISTIO_INGRESS_TLS.md

 The secret was created in the 'default' namespace.
 In order to use it with Istio, we want to modify the name and place it in the 'istio-system' namespace.

-Open the mysecret.yaml file in an editor nano, change the value of the secret name from `name: harald-uebele-k8s-fra05-******-0001` to `istio-ingressgateway-certs` and save the file.
+Open the mysecret.yaml file in an editor, e.g. `nano`, change the value of the secret name from something like `name: harald-uebele-k8s-fra05-******-0001` to `name: istio-ingressgateway-certs` and save the file.

 ```sh
 nano mysecret.yaml